material-motion/material-motion/specifications/runtime/executor.md

 <p style="text-align:center"><tt>feature: Delegated execution</tt></p>

-Executors can delegate work to a remote API such as a platform-native API.
+An Executor can delegate its work to a platform-native API, like Web Animations or CoreAnimation.

 **Delegated execution API**: Executor can invoke callbacks when remote execution starts and ends.